 Performs a variety of professional-level auditing work of moderate complexity related to operations, management controls, policies, practices, performance, and financial records.

 Conducts a variety of professional auditing duties of moderate complexity related to operations, management controls, policies, practices, performance, and financial records at locations throughout the District.

 Assists in evaluating District operations in terms of their adherence to prescribed policies and applicable laws and regulations, operational efficiency, economical use of property and personnel, effective control over expenditures, receipts, revenues and assets, proper accounting for financial transactions, production and reporting of accurate, reliable, timely, and useful financial data.

 Examines assigned records to determine the accuracy of presentation of facts, propriety and legality of transactions, and compliance with established policies and procedures.

-Fully utilizes the capabilities and functions of standard and specialized office software applications such as data management, spreadsheet, presentation, word processing, and graphics in completing assigned projects.
+Effectively utilizes the capabilities and functions of standard and specialized office software applications such as data management, spreadsheet, presentation, word processing, graphics, and communications in completing assigned projects.